vertuzz/tg_expense_tracker/README.md

 - **User tracking:** Automatically tracks users in SQLite database with their Telegram ID, first name, and personal Google Sheet ID.
 - **Personal spreadsheets:** Each user can set their own Google Sheet using the `/setsheet` command (accepts both Sheet ID and full URL).
 - **Daily Reminder:** Sends a notification to all users daily at 20:00 (server time) to remind them to add their expenses.
+- **Automatic Monthly Stats:** Calculates and displays Total, Limit (currently hardcoded), and Left amounts on each monthly sheet.
+- **Status Feedback:** Bot replies with the current monthly status (Total, Limit, Left) after each expense addition.
 - Modular, clean architecture following SOLID principles.

 ## Project Structure